 An additional approach to managing secondary waste is the autoclave.
 This is used to decontaminate secondary and closure waste materials, and reusable equipment or components.
 Decontamination is achieved by heating the items to a maximum temperature of 267 degrees Fahrenheit with steam, and then applying a vacuum to cool the contents.
 The potentially contaminated vapors from within the autoclave are exhausted to the OTS.
 Potentially contaminated liquids from within the unit are collected and processed in the agent collection and neutralization system.

-The Static Detonation Chamber (SDC), an electrically heated containment vessel located at the Anniston Army Depot in Alabama, is augmenting PCAPP by destroying non-agent contaminated explosive components from the Pueblo stockpile.
+A Static Detonation Chamber (SDC) unit, an electrically heated containment vessel located at the Anniston Army Depot in Alabama, is augmenting PCAPP by destroying non-agent contaminated explosive components from the Pueblo stockpile.

 Secondary Waste Management Approaches at PCAPPP

 |Concrete||Maintenance and closure activities||TSDF (If agent contamination concentration is below release criteria)|